6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 • More advanced measuring (fractions, etc.)

 It’s like having your own personal sous chef to do the mundane tasks that you may not enjoy, but that they will think are the coolest.
-Comment below with how great it is when you get to this stage!

-3. Involve them in meal planning
+#3: Involve toddlers in meal planning

 We have lots of delicious recipes pinned to various boards on our Pinterest page that would be the perfect place to browse!

-4. Let them cook for someone else
+#4: Let kids cook a meal for someone

-Nothing is more exciting than cooking for a dad, sibling or better yet…for grandparents!
+Nothing is more exciting than cooking for a dad, sibling, or better yet…for grandparents!
 Kids get such a sense of pride when their loved ones try a meal they helped make (and everyone inevitably says it’s the best meal they’ve ever had!).

 And as they get older, continue to hand more of the tasks off to them.
 The more they do for themselves, the more they will see how capable they are, and eventually they won’t feel like they need your help at all.
-That’s how you end up with kids who can make themselves simple meals – or better yet – make breakfast for you!

 A lot of times we have hidden agendas when it comes to activities around food.
 We want our kids to eat the salad we’re washing, to eat the broccoli we’re chopping, etc. And not only eat it…but like it!

 This is why pressuring at the dinner table results in kids not wanting to come to the table to eat dinner.
 It’s why they push back and act up around food.
-That is NOT the feeling and experience we want them to have in the kitchen (let alone the dinner table).
+That is NOT the feeling and experience we want them to have in the kitchen (let alone at the dinner table).

 What happens when I put this and this together?